keboola/s3-extractor/README.md

 ### Preparation

-- Create AWS S3 bucket and IAM user using `aws-services.json` cloudformation template.
+- Create AWS S3 bucket and IAM user using [`aws-services.json`](./aws-services.json) CloudFormation template.
 - Create `.env` file.
-Use output of `aws-services` cloudfront stack to fill the variables and your Redshift credentials.
+Use output of `aws-services` CloudFront stack to fill the variables and your Redshift credentials.
 ```
 AWS_S3_BUCKET=
 AWS_REGION=